hashicorp/terraform-website/content/source/docs/enterprise/private/monitoring.html.md

 3. Uncheck "Enable metrics collection".
 4. Restart the application from the dashboard if it does not restart automatically.

 We recommend that internal monitoring only be disabled if it is causing issues, as it otherwise provides useful detail in diagnosing issues.
+From version 201812-1, the collector is configured on port 23010, and the 23000-23100 range should be [reserved for PTFE](./preflight-installer.html#network-requirements) to run any services of this nature.